 Styrofoam is basically extruded polystyrene foam.
 The material was first discovered by researchers at the Dow Chemical Company, in the year 1941.
 Styrofoam as an insulator is quite common nowadays.
 The material is resistive to heat and moisture, and also buoyant.
-The R-value (measure of thermal resistance) of Styrofoam is five per square inch.
-Besides insulation, Styrofoam is used as a structure material in craftwork and by florist.
-As a building material, Styrofoam sheets are placed between concrete slabs to prevent moisture absorption, and cylindrical shaped foams are used to insulate water pipes.
+The R-value (a measure of thermal resistance) of Styrofoam is five per square inch.
+Besides insulation, Styrofoam is useful as a structural material in craftwork and by a florist.
+As a building material, Styrofoam sheets are placed between concrete slabs to prevent moisture absorption.
+Furthermore, cylindrical foams help insulate water pipes.

 The worst criticisms Styrofoam has gotten are that it is uneconomical to recycle, highly flammable and toxic.
 The polymer polystyrene, non-foam form of Styrofoam, being a petrochemical compound can emit harmful toxins in the atmosphere.
 Discarded materials made of polystyrene, including Styrofoam, are non-biodegradable and resistant to photolysis.
 Styrofoam is made with hydrofluorocarbons; this is the reason why large amounts of carbon dioxide is produced on incineration.
 Modern builders are reconsidering the traditional method of using Styrofoam materials; instead they are opting for Eco-friendly alternatives to show their allegiance toward a better future.

 Greensulate is a good alternative to Styrofoam insulation.
 The material is biodegradable and renewable in nature.
 Besides being a good insulator, the material is also resistive to fire.
 You must have seen mushroom being served at your favorite restaurant, but have you ever thought of the idea of mushrooms inside your walls, protecting it from moisture and other environmental hazards.
 Mushrooms form the basic element in making Greensulate.
-A mixture of agricultural bio-waste is used to grow mushrooms into shapes to make insulation.
-Fungal cells are added, along with hydrogen peroxide, to prevent unwanted fungal growth.
-Being cheaper than polystyrene and Eco-friendly should serve as enough incentives to try this material.
+A mixture of agricultural bio-waste grows mushrooms into shapes to make insulation.
+One has to add Fungal cells in addition with hydrogen peroxide, to prevent unwanted fungal growth.
+It is cheaper than polystyrene and more Eco-friendly.
+This should serve as enough incentives to try this material.

 Greensulate is a reality because of the research done by two mechanical engineers – Eben Bayer and Gavin McIntyre.
 They, along with other members, are now corporate under the name Ecovative Designs that provide Eco-friendly Greensulate materials for a myriad of purposes.

 Aerogel is a translucent gel-like material that has a higher R-value than Styrofoam.
 The material has low density and thermal conductivity, and porous in nature.
 The translucent nature of the material has given it odd names like frozen smoke, liquid smoke, etc. The low thermal conductivity is due to the fact that it negates four ways of heat transfer – convection, conduction, and radiation.
 Besides insulation, NASA has used Aerogel to collect space dust.
-Through the process of supercritical drying, the liquid component of the gel is extracted to make the material.
-The nature of the gel depends on the material from which it has been extracted.
-Most commonly used Aerogel materials are derived from silica, carbon and alumina.
-Commercially, Aerogel is used in granular form for insulation and absorption of infrared radiation.
+Through the process of supercritical drying, the liquid component of the gel is taken out to make the material.
+The nature of the gel depends on the material from.
+One can easily extract it.
+Most common Aerogel materials have silica, carbon and alumina as their constituents.
+Commercially, Aerogel comes in granular form for insulation and absorption of infrared radiation.

-The toxicity of the gel depends on the material from which it has been derived.
-Silica-based Aerogel is not known to be toxic and can be safely used in homes.
+The toxicity of the gel depends on its material.
+Silica-based Aerogel is not toxic and one can safely use it in homes.

 3. Durisol’s green insulated concrete

 Durisol, a Canada based company, is the leading manufacturer of cement-bonded wood fiber products.
 Since 1945, they have been making Durisol products in their 14 manufacturing units located throughout the world.
-Durisol is the name given to the concrete made from a mixture of wood fiber and Portland cement.100% recycled wood is used in the manufacturing process.
+Durisol is the name of the concrete, which constitutes a mixture of wood fiber and Portland cement.
+It requires 100% recycled wood in the manufacturing process.
 The origin of the material goes back to Switzerland, where it was invented to provide a cheap building material to rebuild post world war Europe.
 Currently, the company has a host of Durisol products that include Flat Durisol Sheets, Concrete Wall Accessories, ICF Wall forms and many more.

 Durisol concrete forms are cheap, good insulators, Eco-friendly and strong as conventional concrete blocks.